DavidThomasSL/LeagueTable/Documentation/DefinitionOfDone.md

 * The feature must have unit tests
 * The feature must pass the unit tests
 * The feature must be manually tested at a system level
-* The feature must be deomnstrated to and accepted by the product owner
+* The feature must be demonstrated to and accepted by the product owner